 Mann’s article, appearing in the May 13, 1950, Post, gave readers a unique insight into the drama.
 He was an assistant to Branch Rickey, president of the Brooklyn Dodgers, who recruited Robinson.
 Rickey’s idea was to bring Robinson up from a blacks-only team in Missouri to play for Montreal, then—if Robinson looked like he could handle the pressure—to the Dodgers.

 The real question was not whether Robinson could play to the Dodgers’ standards, but whether he could handle all the extracurricular pressures—the opposition, taunting, and isolation that would greet the first black player.
-Rickey sent his manager, Clyde Sukeforth, to set up a preliminary meeting.
+Rickey sent his manager, Clyde Sukeforth, to set up a preliminary meeting for August 28, 1945.

 It was hardly surprising that Jackie Robinson was skeptical when Clyde Sukeforth first approached him in Chicago.
 There was skepticism on Sukeforth’s side too.
 Jackie had just injured that questionable throwing arm, tumbling headlong on his shoulder during a game.
 But Sukeforth felt that Robinson was good enough to bring in.
 He had checked well in all departments, particularly off the field.